Claus1/unigui/README.md

 tests/run_hello.py
 ```
 import unigui
-#app name, port for initial connection and upload_dir folder are optional
+#app name, the others server setting in config.py like port, upload_dir, ..
 unigui.start('Test app')
 ```
 Unigui builds the interactive app for the code above.
-Connect a browser to localhast:8000 which are by default and will see: server port and ip config is in config.py file in the working directory
+Connect a browser to localhast:8000 which are by default and will see:

 ![image](https://github.com/Claus1/unigui/assets/1247062/5afcf4ac-b388-4237-98ff-3a92e802d44a)